TheRenegadeCoder/sample-programs/archive/s/swift/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Swift:

+- Extension: .swift
+- Naming Convention: hyphen

+For example, the "Hello World" sample would be named this:

+- hello-world.swift

-The following list shares details about what we're using to test all Sample Programs in Swift.
+The following list shares details about what we're using to test all Sample Programs in Swift:

 - Docker Image: swift
 - Docker Tag: 5.3